thomasvargas/academic-kickstart/content/research/_index.md

 **Political Parties, Teachers’ Unions, and Diffusion: The Political Economy of Education Reform in Latin America**

 My dissertation examines why and how Latin American countries reformed their education systems in the 1990s.
 Drawing on a statistical analysis of 18 countries over 20 years, in-depth case studies of three countries supported by interviews and archival work, and a conjoint experiment performed on education bureaucrats, I conclude that education reform in Latin America was driven in part by political processes that had little to do with public education itself.
-Two political logics propelled education reform in the region.
-First, an internal political logic in which incumbents used education reforms to weaken teachers’ unions that were aligned with the opposition.
-Second, an external political logic in which international organizations with significant leverage over countries proposed and funded changes to education systems.
-These political factors, not the underlying strengths and weaknesses of the education system, drove reform.

 ## Working Papers